60% of the people who die from rabies are children under the age of 15

 Because education saves lives

-You have access to two free courses to improve the skills and knowledge of people working in rabies awareness and prevention.
+You have access to three free courses to improve the skills and knowledge of people working in rabies awareness and prevention.
 These courses have designed to be applicable in all geographical locations and accessible to everyone, including people with no previous knowledge of rabies.

-Both courses are web-based.
+All the courses are web-based.
 If you have slow or intermittent internet access, the whole course can be downloaded and studied offline, but the final assessment must be taken online.

 Rabies Educator Certificate

 The REC course is for people who work in at-risk communities.
 These people may be health/veterinary/community workers, or key people within the communities who are in a position to provide others with accurate, life- saving information about rabies prevention.

 - What is rabies and how do people and animals get the disease

 - How to avoid dog bites and prevent rabies

 - Caring for animals

 - Understanding the role of a community educator in preventing dog bites and rabies